wesplitbot/wesplitbot.github.io/_pages/List-expenses-by-category.md

   - wiki/List-expenses-by-category.html
 ---

-To list the expenses by category write the command `/list_expenses_by_category`.
+1. Write the command `/list_expenses_by_category` to list the expenses by category.

-The first view is the main menu with the buttons of the macro categories.
+2. The first view is the main menu with the buttons of the macro categories.

-By pressing a button you view the expenses labelled with that category (for example in this case we pressed the category "Food and beverages") and also the total for that category.
-With the back button you can go back to the main menu.
+3. By pressing a button you view the expenses labelled with that category and also the total for that category.

+4. With the back button you can go back to the main menu and choose another category.

-If there isn't a expense in a category the bot will show "No expenses in this category".
+5. If there isn't a expense in a category the bot will show "No expenses in this category".

 Visit [Wiki](..) for more info on using the bot.